Medical Reviewer

 • Cognitive Behavioral Therapy (CBT): CBT is a widely adopted therapeutic method that concentrates on tackling negative thought patterns and behaviors linked to mental health conditions, such as addiction.
 In collaborative sessions with a therapist, individuals are guided to challenge distorted thinking, acquire coping strategies, and effectively manage cravings.
 This approach empowers individuals to gain insight into their thought processes and behavior patterns, enabling them to make positive changes and achieve sustainable recovery.

 • Dialectical Behavior Therapy (DBT): DBT combines mindfulness, acceptance, and behavior change strategies within a cognitive-behavioral framework.
 Initially designed for borderline personality disorder, DBT has broadened its scope to encompass various mental health issues, including addiction.
-It emphasizes the development of skills in emotion regulation, interpersonal effectiveness, and distress tolerance.
+It emphasizes developing skills in emotion regulation, interpersonal effectiveness, and distress tolerance.
 Therapists employ a blend of individual sessions, group training, coaching, and assignments to teach coping skills and foster emotional stability in individuals undergoing treatment.

 • Motivational Enhancement Therapy (MET): MET is a counseling approach designed to enhance motivation and commitment to behavior change.
 Using structured discussions and feedback, MET addresses ambivalence about changing behaviors by assisting individuals in clarifying their values and goals.
 By cultivating confidence in their capacity to change, MET prioritizes internal motivation for positive transformation over delving into the root causes of addiction.